SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 }
 ```

 Conduit is a successor of [Aqueduct](https://aqueduct.io/) (another dart framework).
-You can create Controllers to handle each path and can link/chain them in order to apply rules (eg. authentication/authorization).
+You can create Controllers to handle each path and can link/chain them to apply rules (eg. authentication/authorization).

 It has an inbuilt ORM and OAuth 2.0 security models.

-Thing that I don't like about it is that, it lacks documentation and it's too verbose.
+The that I don't like about it is that it lacks documentation and it's too verbose.

 ### Dia (Dart)